Suspect fatally shot after leading Delaware State Police on pursuit on I-95 south - NewsBreak

 "My heart started beating really hard because it was just right there," Trofel said.
 "It was around 11 cop cars, it was a lot of detectives, it was crazy this morning."

+A neighbor shot a cellphone video of police taking that doggy bag with the crucial evidence inside.

+"(The officer) said, 'thank you,' and I said, 'I hope I did the right thing.'
+He said, 'that will help us with identification,'" Starke said.

-Commuters in Delaware should expect traffic delays as an investigation is underway across multiple scenes.
+Commuters in Delaware experienced massive delays as the investigation was underway across multiple scenes.

-I-95 northbound and southbound lanes will be closed for an extended period in the area of Route 896 in New Castle County on Friday.
+I-95 northbound and southbound lanes were closed in the area of Route 896 in New Castle County on Friday.
+According to state officials, the part of I-95 has since been reopened.

 Delaware State Police say the incident is contained and there is no threat to public safety.